 TY: “I think that was certainly a consideration.
 He probably picked them on how well they were going to tolerate operating blind.”

 TY: “His time with Ford was pretty short.
-He was following Bunkie Knudsen.
-Cause Bunkie Knudsen grew up within the hierarchy of the motor companies.
+He was following Bunkie Knudsen because Bunkie grew up within the hierarchy of the motor companies.
 When Bunkie spent some time at Ford and jumped back out, that’s how Smokey ended up there briefly.
 He definitely was everywhere.”

 CHC: Wasn’t the 1960 Indy 500 also the most painful subject for him?

-“When we got there we were kept out front for an awkward bit of time then out came Donald Davidson, the official Indycar historian.
-For some reason he spent about five minutes explaining to us that’s the rules, that Chickie Hirashima was the crew chief of record, Smokey may have worked on the car a little bit but it was Chickie’s show and well… that’s just the way it was.”
+“When we got there, we were kept out front for an awkward bit of time, and then out came Donald Davidson, the official Indycar historian.
+For some reason, he spent about five minutes explaining to us the rules.
+He explained that Chickie Hirashima was the crew chief of record.
+Smokey may have worked on the car a little bit, but it was Chickie’s show and well… that’s just the way it was.”